-The momentum distribution of $e^+e^- \to 4 lepton $ events only partially overlaps with the distribution of the signal $\pi^+\pi^-$ events.
+The momentum distribution of $e^+e^- \to 4\,\text{lepton}$ events only partially overlaps with the distribution of the signal $\pi^+\pi^-$ events.
 This background contributes mostly to the cosmic or $\mu^+\mu^-$ events as shown in Fig.~\ref{figpiavmom}.
-Implementation of the corresponding PDF functions to the momentum-based likelihood function results in a $0.2\div0.05\%$ change of the extracted $N_{\pi\pi}/N_{ee}$ ratio for energy points in the range of $0.32\div0.38$~GeV and negligible in the others.
+Implementation of the corresponding PDF functions to the momentum-based likelihood function results in a $0.2\hyph0.05\%$ change of the extracted $N_{\pi\pi}/N_{ee}$ ratio for energy points in the range of 0.32--0.38~GeV and negligible in the others.

-Since the momentum distribution for the $3\pi$ events is well aside from the distributions of the other final states (as seen in Fig.~\ref{figpiavmom}), the number of $3\pi$ events is also extracted from the momentum-based likelihood fit.
+Since the momentum distribution for the $3\pi$ events is well separated from the distributions of the other final states (as seen in Fig.~\ref{figpiavmom}), the number of $3\pi$ events is also extracted from the momentum-based likelihood fit.
 Such an approach allows to obtain the $\sigma(e^+e^-\to \pi^+\pi^-\pi^0)$ cross section as a byproduct of this analysis based on the sample of the selected collinear events.
 It should be noted that this measurement is based on a small subset of full $3\pi$ sample since the cuts for the collinear events are applied.
 The $3\pi$ cross section is calculated using the simplified efficiency correction, based on the efficiency analysis for the $2\pi$ events, as follows: